 Lombard Street Safety Project

-March 15, the SFMTA Board approved the Lombard Street Safety project, which included a package of safety treatments to make what once was a high-crash street with frequent collisions, safer for everyone.
+March 15, 2016, the SFMTA Board approved the Lombard Street Safety project, that includes a package of safety treatments to make the high-crash street that has frequent collisions safer for everyone.

-The treatments include transit and pedestrian bulbs, high-visibility crosswalks, leading pedestrian intervals, advanced limit lines and daylighting.
-Combined these treatments can effectively reduce the high collision-rates for pedestrians and vehicles on Lombard Street.
+The treatments include transit and pedestrian bulbs, high-visibility crosswalks, leading pedestrian intervals, advanced limit lines and intersection daylighting.
+Combined, these treatments can effectively reduce the high collision-rates for pedestrians and vehicles on Lombard Street.

-Beginning this summer near-term safety improvements, including signal timing adjustments, intersection daylighting, and enhanced crosswalk/intersection striping will be installed.
-The following summer construction of the bulbs (sidewalk extensions) will begin.
+Near-term safety improvements, including signal timing adjustments, intersection daylighting and enhanced crosswalk and intersection striping were installed during the summer and fall of 2016 while the team continued to coordinate among the various city agencies to finalize detailed design and construction plans.
+Construction of the pedestrian and transit bulbs (sidewalk extensions) will begin in spring 2018.
 Outreach to residents and businesses in the surrounding community will continue throughout the construction process.

 Lombard Street is a high-injury corridor; several treatments are proposed to improve safety along the corridor between Van Ness and Doyle Drive.